I participated in NVIDIA Japan's NPN Partner Agentic AI Bootcamp.

 mcp.run(transport="stdio")

-On the client side, you go through the basic operations in order: establishing a ClientSession from the mcp Python SDK over stdio_client, retrieving the tool list with list_tools(), and calling tools with call_tool().
-Many people may have only a vague awareness of MCP as "a new protocol from Anthropic," but when the server-side code is this simple, it starts to feel like something you could write yourself—so the structure does a good job of lowering the initial psychological barrier.
+On the client side, you go through the basic operations in order: establishing a ClientSession from the mcp Python SDK via stdio_client, retrieving the tool list with list_tools(), and calling tools with call_tool().
+Many people probably have a vague awareness of MCP as "that new protocol from Anthropic," but when the server-side code is this simple, it starts to feel like something you could write yourself — so it's designed to lower that initial psychological barrier.

 # Source: openhackathons-org/agentic-ai-bootcamp tutorial/jupyter_notebook/mcp_server_low_level.py